SietseAchterop/RtcNoordApp/README.md

 This normally is the first screen to use.
 It is used to select the interesting pieces from the session.
-If a socalled "profile" is to be generated, a number of 6 mandatory pieces have to be selected.

 We can select the different sensors by checking the sensors, here two sensors are selected.
-The currently selected pieces are shown in the right part of the screen.
+Data from the currently selected pieces are shown in the right part of the screen.

 ![Eerste](docs/SetupPieces.png)

 The plot in the bottom part gives an overview of the entire rowing session, it shows the rating.
 With it, the different parts of the session can be easily found.
+If the csv-file consists of a number of parts, blue lines seperates them.

-To select pieces click on the interesting part in the lower plot.
+To select pieces click on the interesting part in the Rating plot.
-That part is now shown above magnified, and sensordata can be shown there.
+That part is now shown above magnified, and sensordata can be seen when sensors have been selected.
 A piece is created as follows: type the name of the piece, say "t20" in the field next to the "New piece" button.
-Then click that button; it will turn red.
+Then click that button; it will turn green.
 The next two clicks in the large plot define the beginning and end of the piece respectivily.
-Finally click the button again; now the piece is created and shown below the button.
 The buttons next to the pieces can be used to remove a piece.
-The "save sessioninfo" button saves the pieces.
+The "save sessioninfo" button saves the pieces for use.

-If pieces with names: start, t20, t24, t28, t32, and max are created, saving the pieces will also trigger the creation of the profile.

 There is some panning and zooming possible with the mouse-wheel and right button.

 ### View Piece

-In the View Piece tab we can study the traces in more detail.
+In this tab we study the traces in more detail.
-The same panning and zooming is possible here.
+Some panning and zooming is also possible here.
 The next screenshot shows a number of sensors, where they are scaled in such a way that the individual graphs are more or less the same size.

 ![Eerste](docs/ViewPiece.png)